Talk to explore

 - The Conversation Project — Dedicated to helping people talk about their wishes for end-of-life care. “…no guide and no single conversation can cover all the decisions that you and your family may face.
 What a conversation can do is provide a shared understanding of what matters most to you and your loved ones.
 This can make it easier to make decisions when the time comes.”

-- This lovely TED talk by Michelle Knox from Australia offers a compelling argument for why you should talking about death while you’re still healthy.
+- This lovely TED talk by Michelle Knox offers a compelling argument for why you should talk about death while you’re still healthy.

 Still need convincing that talking is the right thing to do?